From “Dust” to the Zone

 As a result of experiences such as this (“Dust” wasn’t the only one, unfortunately), Serling wisely changed tactics.
 Network pressure and sponsor meddling was making it almost impossible for him to say anything meaningful in a straight dramatic setting.
 A series with a sci-fi/fantasy twist, on the other hand, would open up new story possibilities — and allow Serling’s social jabs to fly under the radar of nervous sponsors.

-“On the Twilight Zone I knew I could get away with Martians saying things that Republicans and Democrats couldn’t,” he said.
+“On The Twilight Zone, I knew I could get away with Martians saying things that Republicans and Democrats couldn’t,” he said.
 And a TV legend was born.

-Posted on June 20, 2011, in Rod Serling.
+Posted on 06/20/2011, in Rod Serling, Teleplays and tagged , , , , .
 Bookmark the permalink.
-2 Comments.
+9 Comments.

-Pingback: The “Tired Non-Conformist” « Shadow & Substance
+1. Pingback: The “Tired Non-Conformist” « Shadow & Substance

-Pingback: A “Wish” Becomes Reality « Shadow & Substance
+2. Pingback: A “Wish” Becomes Reality « Shadow & Substance